Aaron Sluchinski brings new Alberta team to deep Canadian men's curling championship field | TSN

 But Drummond, who was born in Scotland, competed in his first provincial championship this year after receiving his Canadian citizenship in 2022.

-Sluchinski, 36, was a double provincial champion in 2024.
+Sluchinski, 36, will chase another Canadian curling title in 2024.
 He and wife Amanda will represent Alberta at the national mixed doubles championship in March.

 Sluchinski works as an energy company accountant, Harty as a corporate consultancy supervisor, Drummond as a sales representative and Webster as an IT project manager.